 BrainStation welcomes any feedback regarding the methods we use to provide services to persons with disabilities.
 Individuals may provide their feedback in person, by telephone, in writing, or by e-mail to:

 Ryan Cooley, Vice President, Operations, 482 Front Street West, Second Floor, Toronto, ON M5V 0W1, firstname.lastname@example.org.

 Modifications will not be made to this policy unless the impact of the changes on persons with disabilities has been considered.
 Any BrainStation policy that does not respect and promote the dignity and independence of persons with disabilities will be modified or removed.

 Requests for AODA Compliance Documents

-Upon request, BrainStation shall provide a copy of this policy to any person.
-When a request for this policy is received, BrainStation will provide the document or information in a format that takes into account the requestor's disabilities.
+Upon request, BrainStation shall provide a copy of this policy or a filed accessibility report to any person.
+When a request for this policy or an accessibility report is received, BrainStation will provide the document or information in a format that takes into account the requestor's disabilities.